reinier/ThePanel/readme.md

 - A lot of text is still in Dutch, working on it
 - The bookmarklet doesn't do a thing when you are not logged in.
+- I'm ([@reinier](https://twitter.com/reinier)) pretty new to this open source stuff, so one of the main reasons to open source this is to get experience with it.

 For more issues and todos, visit [The Panel Trello Board](https://trello.com/b/BdRVX1XM/the-panel)